microsoft/pai/docs/rest-server/API.md

 ### `DELETE storage/config/:name` (administrator only)

 remove storage config in the system.
+Storage config 'empty' is system reserved and cannot be removed.

 *Request*